Dark Triad at Work

 willingness or readiness to the break rules, and use of deceitful methods to

-a) Machiavellianism: These people often display a very transactional
+a) Machiavellianism: These people often display manipulative behaviours and have a very transactional

 approach towards human relationships, with their main focus lying on how others